juju/docs/src/en/controllers-config.md

 juju bootstrap --config bootstrap-timeout=700 lxd
 ```

 In general, once a controller is created, all its settings become immutable.
-An
-exception to this rule are the five keys related to audit logging.
+Exceptions to this rule are three of the keys related to audit logging:

+ - auditing-enabled
+ - audit-log-capture-args
+ - audit-log-exclude-methods

 !!!
 Note:
     The `--config` option may also be used to configure the 'default' model.
     In addition, the `model-default` option can usually always be used in place